build-canaries/clj-cctray/README.md

   The build label exactly as it appeared in the xml file.

 - `:last-build-time`
-  When the last build occurred as a JodaTime `DateTime` object.
+  When the last build occurred as an `Instant` object.

 - `next-build-time`
-  When the next build is scheduled to occur (or when the next check to see whether a build should be performed is scheduled to occur) as a JodaTime `DateTime` object.
+  When the next build is scheduled to occur (or when the next check to see whether a build should be performed is scheduled to occur) as an `Instant` object.

 - `:web-url`
   A URL for where more detail can be found about this project exactly as it appeared in the xml file.